frostx9/git-github/COLT/06_Changes_Time_Traveling/notes.md

 ## Discarding Changes [Old Way / Old Command]

+** Discarding Changes -  Restore the original states of files before comenting the changes.

-git chcheckout -- <file name>  -> This Will Discard Changes By Specific File
+git chcheckout -- <file name>  -> This Will Discard Changes By Specific File.

 git checkout -- . / git checkout . -> This Will Discard All Changes